-Specific Conditions Specific Conditions Expected EU contribution per project EU-Rail estimates that an EU contribution of EUR 3.1 million would allow these outcomes to be addressed appropriately.
+Specific Conditions Expected EU contribution per project EU-Rail estimates that an EU contribution of EUR 3.1 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 3.1 million.
-Applicant Private 59 Members of the EU-Rail part of consortia responding to this topic should provide in-kind contributions to additional activities to be declared via the template model available on the F&T portal.
-The amount of total in-kind contributions (i.e. in-kind contributions for operational activities and in-kind contributions for additional activities) should be no less than 1.263 60 times the funding request, in aggregate, of these applicant Private Members.
+Applicant Private 65 Members of the EU-Rail part of consortia responding to this topic should provide in-kind contributions to additional activities to be declared via the template model available on the F&T portal.
+The amount of total in-kind contributions (i.e. in-kind contributions for operational activities and in-kind contributions for additional activities) should be no less than 1.263 66 times the funding request, in aggregate, of these applicant Private Members.
 Any discrepancy shall be well and duly justified.
 In this respect, the grant agreements will set, in principle, annual deliverable on in-kind contributions for the projects selected under this topic, as well as mandatory reporting requirements, for those applicants who are Private Members of EU-Rail.
 Indicative project duration 24 months.
 This does not preclude submission and selection of a proposal with a different project duration.
 Technology Readiness Level Activities are expected to be at TRL 3/4, higher TRL are possible - see General Annex B for a guide to the TRL definitions and criteria to be used.
 Type of Action Research and Innovation Action Admissibility conditions Regarding admissibility conditions and related requirements, part A of the Horizon Europe Work Programme 2023-2024 General Annexes applies, with the following exception: the limit for a full Innovation Action application is set to 70 pages.
-Special skills and/or capabilities expected from Applicants shall ensure that their proposals and consortium reflect the aggregated expertise to perform the activities and achieve the objectives set by the topic. the Applicant(s) The applicants are expected to gather expertise on ATO "GoA4" and/or similar concepts (Dynamic TMS Offer Demand Balancing, AI for operation and maintenance, Train Control Systems - TCMS) for metro systems based on automation and digitalization.
+Special skills and/or capabilities expected from the Applicant(s) Applicants shall ensure that their proposals and consortium reflect the aggregated expertise to perform the activities and achieve the objectives set by the topic.
+The applicants are expected to gather expertise on ATO "GoA4" and/or similar concepts (Dynamic TMS Offer Demand Balancing, AI for operation and maintenance, Train Control Systems - TCMS) for metro systems based on automation and digitalization.
+Funding of only one project per topic EU-Rail may award up to one project with funding depending on the outcome of the evaluation and the complementarity of the proposed actions.